-We act in the spirit of the recommendations pertaining to schools and colleges from the published report of the Independent Inquiry Telford Child Sexual Exploitation, published July 2022.
+We act in the spirit of the recommendations pertaining to schools and colleges from the report of the Independent Inquiry Telford Child Sexual Exploitation, published July 2022.

-We will use the Telford & Wrekin Partnership Threshold Guidance, Child Exploitation Risk Threshold Indicator to identify the care and support needs of children involved in exploitation.
-Where vulnerable care and support needs are identified as 'vulnerable,' we will consult with the CATE Team, Telford and Wrekin Council.
-Where care and support needs are identified as 'complex' or 'acute,' we will refer to Family Connect.
-We will complete the West Mercia Police Protected Partner Intel form to share any relevant exploitation intelligence, this will be emailed to protect@westmercia.pnn.police.uk.
-In emergencies we will report information to the police via 999 for non-emergencies we will report information to the police via 101 or contactus@westmercia.police.uk
+We will use the Telford & Wrekin Partnership Threshold Guidance, Child Exploitation Risk Threshold Indicator to help identify the care and support needs of children involved in exploitation.
+Where care and support needs are identified as 'vulnerable,' 'complex' or 'acute,' we will refer to Family Connect.
+We will complete the West Mercia Police Protected Partner Intel form to share any relevant exploitation intelligence; this will be emailed to protect@westmercia.pnn.police.uk.
+In emergencies we will report information to the police via 999.
+For non-emergencies we will report information to the police via 101 or contactus@westmercia.police.uk.